H.B. 161 would require beverage manufacturer licensees to pay the beer tax on beverages sold at farmers’ markets.

 Review a consolidated presentation of the latest legal proceedings or filter updates by state below.

-Under consideration by a joint House-Senate conference committee, Senate Bill 305 authorizes brew pubs to manufacture alcoholic cider.
+House Bill 98 authorizes brew pubs to manufacture alcoholic cider.

 House Bill 1420 establishes a class 10 modern brewery license which, among other provisions, would allow the holder to sell annually up to 4,000 barrels of beer brewed by the license holder for on-premises consumption. …More

 Reported from committee, Senate Bill 1334, allowing the holder of a limited or restricted brewery license to sell beer in growlers at a seasonal farm market, was amended and reported from committee.
 The amendments …More

 Companion bills House Bill 71 and Senate Bill 210 authorize the holder of a Class 8 Farm Brewery license to sell or serve any type of food (instead of only specified types of food) if …More